-Old Mother Goose, When she wanted to wander, Would ride through the air On a very fine gander.
-Jack’s mother came in, And caught the goose soon, And mounting its back, Flew up to the moon.
+“Old Mother Goose, When she wanted to wander, Would ride through the air On a very fine gander.
+Jack’s mother came in, And caught the goose soon, And mounting its back, Flew up to the moon.”

-Mother Goose became and remained closely associated with nursery rhymes with the publication around 1765 of John Newberry’s Mother Goose's Melody, or, Sonnets for the Cradle.
-In 1781, Mother Goose’s Melody, a book of children's poems, was published in England.
+Mother Goose was soon closely associated with nursery rhymes.
+This grew with the publication of John Newberry’s Sonnets for the Cradle around 1765.
+In 1781, Mother Goose’s Melody was published in England.